DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - 🏷️**Data Collection Limitation**: Providing ✏️consent, or agreeing to data collection and use, is important in many data collection scenarios and may be required by law. ✏️Only required data is collected, that individuals are made aware of the data collection, and that they consent to the collection.
 Similarly, data should only be collected ✏️lawfully and via fair methods.
 Prevent loss by not collecting unnecessary sensitive data. 🥇Sometimes it is better to collect limited information🥇
   - 🏷️**Data Location**: keep duplicate copies of backups, on- and off-site.
 Data location, particularly at rest, may drive compliance requirements based on local or national laws.
 This concern drives the majority of data location concerns
   - 🏷️**Storage**: define storage locations and procedures by storage type; use physical locks for paper-based media, and encrypt electronic data.
 It is cost effective to purchase high-quality media to contain sensitive data becuase the value of the data often far exceeds the cost of the media.
 This makes more expensive media that may have a longer life span or additional capabilities like encryption support a good choice for sensitive data.
 Backup media should be protected with the same level of protection afforded the data it contains e.g using a secure offsite storage facility.
 Backup tapes should be removed from service when they begin to generate errors.
-  - **Data Remanence**: data remaining on media after typical erasure; Remanence describes data left on media after an attempt is made to remove the data.
-- 🔥sanitization is a series of processes that removes data from a system or media while ensuring that the data is unrecoverable by any means.
+- 📕**sanitization** is a series of processes that removes data from a system or media while ensuring that the data is unrecoverable by any means.
 Sanitization methods (such as clearing, purging, and destroying) help ensure that data cannot be recovered. 📝Note: Downgrading systems and media is rare due to the difficulty of ensuring that sanitization is complete.
 The need to completely wipe (or destroy) the media that systems use means that the ✏️cost of reuse is often significant and may exceed the cost of purchasing a new system or media i.e sanitazation cost ▶ cost of new media.
   - ✴️**Destruction**: destroy data no longer needed by the organization; policy should define acceptable destruction methods by type and classification ([see NIST SP-800-88 for details](https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final)) ✏️Physical destruction: used for SSD/electronic components, or in combination with other less-secure methods.
 Due to problems with remnant data, the U.S. National Security Agency requires physical destruction of SSDs.
 Incineration, pulverizing, crushing, shredding, and disintegration all describe data destruction.
 Physical destruction is the most secure method of deleting data on optical media such asa DVD.
       - 🍎**SSD**: Spare sectors, bad sectors, and space provided for wear leveling on SSDs (over provisioned space) may all contain data that was written to the space that will not be cleared when the drive is wiped.
 This is a form of data remanence and is a concern for organizations that do not want data to potentially be accessible.
 Many wiping utilities only deal with currently addressable space on the drive.
           - To prevent accidental data disclosure due to wear leveling on an SSD device before reusing the drive, encrypting data on SSD drives.